StreetStrider/fluh/readme.md

 * `join(bud, fn)` is a `map`.
 * You can skip values, returning `Nothing`, works like `filter`.
 Further dependencies will not be touched.
+* It is better to not performing side-effects inside `join`'s transformer.
+It is possible but it's better to do it as effect.

 ```js
 var a = Bud()